Coil Paint and Metal Embossing

 Coil Paint and Metal Embossing and ‘special additives’ in the paint are finishes that are becoming increasing popular in the coil coating industry as they:

-- Provide interesting effects instead of just a plain painted surface
+- Create interesting effects, which can be preferred to a plain painted surface

-- Provide extra character to the finished product to make the product more visually appealing
+- Provide character to the finished product to make the product more visually appealing

-- Impart special properties to allow the painted steel / aluminium to be used in a wider range of applications
+- Impart special properties to allow the painted coil to be used in a wider range of applications

 These finishes can require extra equipment; such is needed to apply a pattern (metal embossing), or simply paint with special additives to give a different appearance, like metallic pigments.

 Quite a number of systems, primers and top coats, have been developed that result in appealing visual effects or differing properties.
 Unlike pattern coating where special rolls are needed, these systems can be applied using the normal coater head equipment included on coil lines.

 - Metallic Paints – these are especially visually appealing.
 Special pigments, using aluminium powders or mica flakes are added which give this metallic appearance.

 - Wrinkle Finish Paints – These are specially formulated by paint companies however are readily applied in normal 2 roll coater heads.
 The wrinkled surface has the effect of increasing the coefficient of friction, making it safer for roofing contractors.
 Two levels of ‘wrinkle’ can be supplied; one at a coarse wrinkle, the other a micro wrinkle.
 The coarse wrinkle has the additional effect of increasing the surface hardness so that damage resistance is improved.
 The micro wrinkle has a side effect of giving a low gloss (matte) finish and is often used instead of controlling gloss with other matting agents in the formulation.